From the first day I saw a picture of the ornate underground church in Coober Pedy, South Australia, the town was on my bucket list.

 The nearest neighbouring town is Glendambo – 250km away; in other words, Coober Pedy is in the middle of blooming nowhere, which makes it a good place for the more eccentric of this world to set up home, there’ s not many people about to care what you are doing.

 Its location in the middle of Australia and the presence of all the red earth and sand in my pictures may also give you a good clue that Coober Pedy gets hot.
 In summer temperatures average at 36C but can soar far higher.

-My List of the Top Things to do in Coober Pedy.
+My List of the Top Unique Things to do in Coober Pedy.

 As I said, Coober Pedy is a good place to head if you’re an eccentric type – and Crocodile Harry definitely fitted the bill.

 The Latvian ex-crocodile hunter moved to Coober Pedy to search for opals and while he was here managed to create quite the unique place to live – and it’s now turned into one of the top Coober Pedy attractions.

 His home, dug out into a large cliff face, just outside of town is a real passion project with treasures he collected (or, depending on your perspective, a heap of junk) balanced on every conceivable surface and stuck to the walls and ceiling.

 The tat has been joined by drawings, graffiti- and a lot of statues of ladies with huge boobs.